 - 8 cups (2 quarts) chicken stock

-- 2 chicken bouillon cubes (or 2 teaspoon bouillon paste)
+- 2 chicken bouillon cubes (or 2 teaspoon bouillon paste or bouillon powder)

 - 2 tablespoon extra virgin olive oil